K2: Other routes

 Because 75% of people who climb K2 use the Abruzzi Spur, these listed routes are rarely climbed.
 No one has climbed the East Face of the mountain due to the instability of the snow and ice formations on that side.
-Besides the East Face, the North Face has not yet been climbed either.
-In 2007 Denis Urubko and Serguey Samoilov intended to climb the K2's North Face but they were stymied by increasingly deteriorating conditions.
+In addition to the East Face, the North Face has not yet been climbed either.
+In 2007, Denis Urubko and Serguey Samoilov intended to climb the K2's North Face but they were stymied by increasingly deteriorating conditions.
 After finding their intended route menaced by growing avalanche danger, they traversed onto the normal North Ridge route and summited on 2 October 2007, making the latest summer season ascent of the peak in history.